Tu B'Av

+Etymology

+Called Tu B'Av because of the sound of the two Hebrew letters whose combined numerical value corresponds to that of the date (15).
+The value 15 is obtained by combining the values of the letter Tet (9) and Vav (6), which, together, can be read as "tu," hence the name of the festival, Tu b'Av.
+The number 15 can also be obtained by combining the letters Yud (10) and Hey (5), but such combination would coincide with the first two letters of the Tetragrammaton, and thus are supplanted by the letters Tet and Vav to avoid using a name for the divine.
+Av is the name of the month in the Jewish calendar.

 Historical significance

 According to the Mishna, Tu B'Av was a joyous holiday in the days of the Temple in Jerusalem, marking the beginning of the grape harvest.
 On Yom Kippur and Tu B'Av, the unmarried girls of Jerusalem dressed in white garments and went out to dance in the vineyards.
 The Talmud states that there were no holy days as happy for the Jews as Tu B'Av and Yom Kippur.
-The holiday celebrated the wood-offering brought in the Temple (see Nehemiah 13:31).
-Josephus refers to it as the Feast of Xylophory ("Wood-bearing").

 Various reasons for celebrating on Tu B'Av are cited by the Talmud and Talmudic commentators: